kakadu-group/kakadu/README.md

 Kakadu - the free learn portal
 ======

 Kakadu is a PHP website, that focuses on learning.
-This project should support the user while learning an display the best questions for a better success
+The user can create learngroups, courses, catalogs and questions and share them with other users.
+This project includes also an learnalgorithm that tries to select the best questions for the user so his learn success is as high as possible.

 License